spuy/docs-md/src/product/business-process.md

 ### Approvals

-Enable Approvals using ADempiere Workflows for your customer orders and shipments.
+Enable unlimited approvals using ADempiere workflows depending on how long you'd want your workflow to be.
+Complete traceability at all times in all your type of documents.

 ### Business Rules